brady800526/Practice-MySQL-Guestbook_Flask/README.md

 ## Usage

-Download the repo, and under the directory run:
+Download the repo, and under the directory get into Python shell:

+    from guestbook.py import db
+    db.create_all()

+Exit the shell, under the directory run:

     python guestbook.py